sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 ## Search terms
 Set up a search term table with a column for each thematic element.
 Within each column yo add relevant synonyms and alternative spellings, if relevant.
 This kind of table will give you a structured overview of your search terms.

 Work with improving your search term table with additional relevant synonyms.
-Consider the use of truncation(internlenke) and quotation marks (internlenke).
+Consider the use of [truncation](/en/searching/searching-techniques.html#truncation) and [quotation marks](/en/searching/searching-techniques.html#phrase-searching).

 | School refusal                | Teenagers         |
 | ----------------------------- | ----------------- |